 If you have a written employment contract promising you job security, you are not an at-will employee.
 New York also recognizes employment contracts based on oral promises supported by documentation or statements in an employee handbook, which an employee reasonably relied upon.
 For example, if your employee handbook says that you won't be fired unless certain disciplinary steps are taken, your employer may have to follow the promised steps before firing you.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.

-New York Employees are entitled to a minimum wage of $8.75 per hour in 2015 and $9 per hour in 2016.
 Under federal and New York law, employees who work more than 40 hours a week are eligible for overtime.
 New York also gives employees the right to an unpaid meal break.
 The time and length of the break depends on the type of work.
 Employees who work in retail or for a commercial business are entitled to a 30-minute meal break, while factory employees are entitled to a 60-minute meal break.
 Under federal law, employers who choose to offer breaks of 20 minutes or less must pay employees for that time.
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”
 It is illegal for employers to discriminate against employees who assert their rights under wage and hour laws.
 For more information, see New York Wage and Hour Laws.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In New York, these rights include: